Why This Recipe Works

-Egg wash made from 1 large egg beaten with 1/4 cup water
+Egg wash made from 1 large egg beaten with 1/4 cup (60ml) water

-For the Filling: Brown ground beef in a large sauté pan over medium-high heat, breaking meat into little bits.
-When beef is nearly cooked through, nudge meat to the side of the pan, reduce heat to medium and add onion, pepper, and garlic.
+For the Filling: In a large sauté pan over medium-high heat, brown ground beef, breaking meat into little bits and stirring occasionally.
+When beef is nearly cooked through, about 6 minutes, reduce heat to medium and add onion, Scotch bonnet pepper, and garlic.
 Cook, stirring often, until vegetables have softened, 4 to 5 minutes.

 Add broth, Pickapeppa sauce, Worcestershire sauce, onion powder, cayenne, curry, allspice, salt, bay leaves, and thyme to beef mixture in sauté pan, stirring to combine.
-Bring to a boil over high heat; reduce heat to low and simmer, stirring occasionally, until most of the liquid has evaporated, about 20 minutes.
+Bring to a boil over high heat; reduce heat to medium low, and simmer, stirring occasionally, until most of the liquid has evaporated, about 12 minutes.
 Remove from heat.
 Discard bay leaves and thyme sprigs.
-Taste and adjust seasonings, if needed.
+Season with additional salt to taste, if needed.
 Add breadcrumbs and stir thoroughly.

 Adjust oven rack to lower-middle position and preheat oven to 375°F (190°C).

 Flour your work surface and rolling pin.
-Roll dough out to 1/8 inch thick.
-Cut dough into 6-inch circles and place 2 tablespoons of meat filling onto half of each round of dough.
+Roll out dough to an 1/8-inch thickness.
+Cut dough into 6-inch circles and place 2 heaping tablespoons of meat filling onto half of each round of dough.
 Brush edges of dough with egg wash.
 Fold dough over filling to make a half-moon shape.
 Press edge with tines of a fork to seal.
 Brush tops lightly with remaining egg wash.

-Set patties on a parchment-lined baking sheet and bake until dough is golden brown and cooked through, about 25 to 35 minutes.
+Set patties on a parchment paper-lined rimmed baking sheet and bake until dough is golden brown and cooked through, about 25 minutes.
 Let stand 5 minutes before serving.

 If you're planning on serving these to a crowd, it's possible to par-bake them 3/4 of the way.
 Just remove them from the oven after about 25 minutes.
 Prior to serving, preheat the oven to 400°F (200°C) and finish cooking them for another 15 or so minutes, until the crust is cooked through and the filling is warm.